-Elderly patients with chest wall injuries often have polysystem trauma, and even isolated chest injuries have high associated mortality and morbidity, compared to younger patients.
+Elderly patients with chest wall injuries often have severe associated trauma, and even isolated chest injuries have high associated mortality and morbidity.

 Early identification with contrast CT scan as the investigation of choice to define chest and chest wall injuries is recommended in elderly trauma.
 This is predominantly due to the poor recognition of fractures and lung contusions with X-ray and their prognostic influence on ensuring the correct treatment strategy.
+Digital 3-D surface rendered images should be available within 24 hours if rib fractures are identified.

-In addition to the admission policies presented in these guidelines, chest injury guidelines should also include anaesthetic / critical care, pain management and physiotherapy team reviews.
+Management guidelines must include multidisciplinary care with consultant led elderly care with surgical, anaesthetic, pain management and physiotherapy teams.
 Severe chest wall injuries including flail chests (radiological or clinical flail), injuries causing respiratory compromise or where pain control cannot be achieved should be discussed early with the MTC general or thoracic surgeon.